 Many people, especially as they get older, think that keeping cash or having a physical check is the safest way to protect their money.
 In reality, physical money is easier to lose and more difficult to manage.
 Here's why using direct deposit can be a huge help in managing your money:

 - It's easier.
 It's automatic, so you don't have to remember to physically deposit a check.

 - It's safer.
 The funds go directly into your account electronically, so there's no risk your paper check will be lost or stolen.

 - It's more convenient.
-You don't have to go anywhere!
+You don't have to go anywhere or wait in line for your benefits.
 The funds appear in your account all on their own.

 - It's faster.
 Electronic transfers can happen in a matter of days or even hours in some cases.
 That's a lot faster than waiting for a check in the mail and trekking to the bank to make a deposit.